Theagle97/Dynatastic/Bylaws.md

 ## __Section VI - Startup Draft__ ##

-- The start up will be divided within 3 drafts, the main startup, the startup rookie draft and the start up devy draft.
-During the main startup you can acquire picks for the startup rookie and devy draft.

 ### Startup ###
 - The main startup will be 20 rounds
 - Snake format (1st to 12th then 12th to 1st).